sebastienlindqvist/ClusterHat_Server/README.md

 # ClusterHat-Docker-Kubernetes-Server
 Hello, I made this repository for setting up a raspberry server using a cluster hat, a ups.
 I am by no means confident in what I write, I'm currently in the process of learning it as well.
 However, if any of it is able to someone then that makes me happy.
-Hopefully I will be able to maintain this and keep it up to date.
+Hopefully I will be useful to maintain this and keep it up to date.

 # Components
 the components used within this repository are: